Saturday, December 19, 2015

 Zip – 1.5 out of 3 mugs

-The beverage is uneventful.
-Then I found nothing that gave me a solid sensation of enjoyment yet nothing to stop me from wanting another sip.
+The beverage lacks excitement.
+However, I discovered nothing that provided a substantial sense of enjoyment, yet nothing that deterred me from desiring another sip.

 Post Consumption Impression – 1.7 out of 3 mugs